chickenwwwicken/yeti/3.resources/oss/arch/maintenance/arch-official-maintenance.md

 # 2 Backup
 ---
 Having backups of important data is a necessary measure to take, since human and machine processing errors are very likely to generate corruption as time passes, and also the physical media where the data is stored is inevitably destined to fail.

+## 2.1 Configuration files
+Before editing any configuration files, vreate a backup so that you can revert to a working version in case of problems.
+Editors like vim and emacs can do this automatically.
+On a larger scale, consider using a [[configuration-manager.md|configuration manager]]

+For dotfiles (config files in the home directory, see [[dotfiles.md|dotfiles]]